xli13/DDGCN/README.md

 # DD-GCN
-Source code for "[A High Accuracy and Adaptive Anomaly Detection Model With Dual-Domain Graph Convolutional Network for Insider Threat Detection]"
+Source code for "A High Accuracy and Adaptive Anomaly Detection Model With Dual-Domain Graph Convolutional Network for Insider Threat Detection"

 # Environment Settings
 * python == 3.7